X

 Beneficial Insects as Natural Pest Control

 Did you know that nature has its own pest control service?
 It’s true!
 A diverse array of beneficial insects are nature’s “secret weapon” in the garden.
-They will do the heavy lifting in controlling garden pests if you let them.
+They will do the heavy lifting in controlling garden pests as organic pest control if you let them.

 Assasin nymph on rose